Modernized e-File to Modify Return Processing

 Transmitters can improve the taxpayer experience and minimize the correction process by taking the following actions:

 - Use only other Authorized IRS e-file Providers to perform IRS e-file activities, including but not limited to origination and transmission of electronic submission.
 A Provider can print a summary of its e-file application via e-Services at IRS.gov and provide it to other Providers as needed.

 - Cooperate with the IRS’ efforts to monitor Providers and investigate electronic filing fraud and abuse.

-Please refer to Publication 3112 IRS E-File Application and Participation for additional actions transmitters can take to improve the taxpayer experience and minimize the correction process.
+Please refer to Publication 3112 IRS E-File Application and Participation (PDF) for additional actions transmitters can take to improve the taxpayer experience and minimize the correction process.

 Return to the Coming Soon to the Modernized e-File (MeF) Program page